Differences between spoken Chinese and written Chinese

 Quite often, the written Chinese uses special sentence structure to weave in several short sentences.
 One of my favourite structures is “就 ...” , which indicates the central issue, such as, “中美就贸易问题举行谈判”.
 This sentence includes the following two short sentences, “中国和美国开会谈判”, “谈判的核心内容是贸易问题”.
 (For other meanings and usages of “就”, read here.)

-There can be very long sentences, which can be quite confusing to students.
-It takes time for students to unpack these sentences into several shorter sentences.
+There are very long sentences, which can be confusing to students.
+It takes time for students to unpack these sentences into several shorter ones.

 The best way to improve reading comprehension, i.e. to unpack long sentences, is to read more.
-However, if students read long articles for the sake of reading long articles, it usually does not work well.
-Students can get so bored that they fall asleep.
-It is much better for students to read what they find interesting.
+It is especially helpful if students read what they find interesting.

 Some writers prefer to load their articles or books with ancient expressions.
 There are others who like to use “half formal - half casual” style.
 And some writers write only in plain daily conversational Chinese.